-2.3.11 Relationship of System Safety Technical Processes with Other Technical Processes
+2.3.17 Relationship of System Safety Technical Processes with Other Technical Processes b.
+Monitoring processes to ensure that lessons learned are used as feedback to inform safety-related models and activities.

-The system safety technical processes provided in this chapter cannot be effective unless they are performed by well-trained and experienced safety analysts and are supported by engineering and safety-related activities that include:
+2.3.18 The system safety technical processes provided in this chapter cannot be effective unless they are performed by well-trained and experienced safety analysts and are supported by engineering and safety-related activities that include: